p-marcin/java-dev-vm/README.md

 .\mvnw.cmd clean package -Pultimate
 ```

+If you want to remove builder cache, use `prune-builder` Maven profile or open Docker Desktop, go to Volumes tab and remove `buildx_buildkit_ubuntu-dev-vm-builder0_state` volume manually.

 Older releases are removed from DockerHub.
 If you want to use older release for whatever reason, you need to build it
 yourself.
 In the [Releases](https://github.com/P-Marcin/ubuntu-dev-vm/releases) tab you can find zip with the source
 code.